 .5 CEU Credits available to participants on day of conference (additional fee).

 How to Register

-Option 1: Register Online with a credit card.
+Option 1: Register online with a credit card. (credit card fees included)

-Option 2: Download the paper registration form: 2018 Fall Forum Registration Form (pdf) and pay with either a check or a school purchase order.
+Option 2: Download the paper registration form: 2019 BAWP Forum Registration Form (pdf) and pay with either a check or a school purchase order.